Stewards of Splendour: A History of Wildlife and People in British Columbia

 Royal British Columbia Museum Publications, 2023

-Available in paper from Munro’s Books or a bookseller near you | Amazon.ca
+Available in paper from the Royal BC Museum Shop or a bookseller near you | Amazon.ca

-It documents the effects of rising scientific understanding and public appreciation for the province’s fish and wildlife and the gradual reclamation of land and management authority by First Nations.
-Then, as now, Canada’s western-most province, with its astonishing biodiversity and unusually high proportion of public land, continues to carry the greatest opportunities for wildlife conservation and to risk the greatest losses.
+As it has in the past, Canada’s western-most province, with its astonishing biodiversity and unusually high proportion of public land, continues to carry the greatest opportunities for wildlife conservation and to risk the greatest losses.

 Traces of the Animal Past: Methodological Challenges in Animal History